Kingston Frontenacs: Team uniforms and logos

 In 2009, the Frontenacs, along with all CHL teams unveiled new uniforms using RBK EDGE templates.
 In 2012, the Frontenacs began wearing a newly designed set of uniforms featuring a large K as a logo.

 Arenas

-The former home arena of the Frontenacs was the Kingston Memorial Centre, with a seating capacity 3,079 seated, and 3,300 including standing room.
+The original home arena of the Frontenacs was the Kingston Memorial Centre, with a seating capacity of 3,079 seated, and 3,300 including standing room.
 Built in 1950, its ice size has unique dimensions of 200' x 92'.
-The Frontenacs' final game was played at the Memorial Center on February 15, 2008, a 6–4 win over the London Knights.
-Kyle Paige scored the final goal ever at the Memorial Centre.

-The Kingston Frontenacs began play at their new downtown arena, Leon's Centre (then K-Rock Centre) on February 22, 2008, in a 3–2 loss to the Belleville Bulls.
-The Frontenacs' first win at the Leon's Centre came on February 24, 2008 when they defeated the Peterborough Petes by a score of 7–4.
+The Kingston Frontenacs began play at their new downtown arena, Slush Puppie Place (then K-Rock Centre), in 2008.